Basic Counselling Skills Explained

-- Use of Silence
+Use of Silence

-- Reflecting and Paraphrasing
+Reflecting and Paraphrasing

-- Clarifying and the Use of Questions
+Clarifying and the Use of Questions

-- Be genuine; if you don't understand, it's OK to check and ask for further information.
+- Be genuine.
+If you don't understand, it's OK to check and ask for further information.

-- Try to be brief when reflecting back; the speaker should do most of the talking.
+- Try to be brief when reflecting back.
+The speaker should do most of the talking.

 - Use your own words to reflect back, to avoid sounding like a parrot!

-- Avoid using a shocked or disbelieving tone of voice; this may indicate that the speaker is unacceptable or odd.
+- Avoid using a shocked or disbelieving tone of voice.
+This may indicate that the speaker is unacceptable or odd.

 Who Uses Counselling Skills?

 The stylist listened patiently, did not judge or offer advice and seemed to understand her difficulty and paid attention.
-Clearly the hair stylist had mastered ‘the art of listening’.
+Clearly, the hair stylist had mastered ‘the art of listening’.

-Let me ask you this question who do you prefer to be with, someone who talks to you or someone that listens to you?
+Let me ask you this question: Who do you prefer to be with?
+Someone who talks to you or someone that listens to you?